cloud-gov/cg-site/_docs/ops/runbook/troubleshooting-logsearch.md

 Find the IAM role for the ingestor VM in the AWS console and remove the `logsearch-restore-s3-<bucket>` IAM role policy that you created previously.

-### If you need to rerun the reindexing
+### Rerun the reindexing

 When running the reindexing, if there is an issue at any point and you need to restart, make whatever adjustments you need to and be sure to remove any of the new `.sincedb` files created before starting again.

 ## Reindexing whole days from S3